<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 3. Mistakes happen

-Imagine spelling a stakeholder’s name wrong in an email—or worse using the wrong name—because it was misentered into your spreadsheet.
-Something like this could jeopardize a relationship you’ve worked hard to build.
+Imagine spelling a stakeholder's name wrong in an email or using the wrong name because it was misentered into your spreadsheet.
+Something like this could jeopardize a relationship you've worked hard to build.

 4. Information is insufficiently tracked

-Insufficiently tracked information leaves you unable to prove something occurred during an engagement.
+Insufficiently tracked information prevents you from proving that something occurred during an engagement.
 People also switch projects, change teams, or leave organizations.
 If so, they leave you with knowledge gaps around your stakeholder engagement history.

 5. Work becomes inefficient

 With spreadsheets, teams often do double work.
 Someone tracks information here, another tracks it there.
 This creates duplicate sources that need to be maintained.
-That’s unlikely to happen, so those resources could be allocated better.
+That's unlikely to happen so that those resources could be allocated better.

 You could use spreadsheets to manage deadlines or deliverables.
-But spreadsheets don’t remind you to actually do the work.
-If someone becomes ill and can’t complete or communicate where things stand, what happens?
+But spreadsheets don't remind you to do the work.
+What happens if someone becomes ill and can't complete or communicate where things stand?

 7. Messages get mixed

 Say you had a conversation with a stakeholder.
 Then, another colleague says something completely different.
-This creates unnecessary confusion, and possibly distrust, which could put your reputation, relationship, and organization at risk.
+This creates unnecessary confusion and possibly distrust, which could risk your reputation, relationship, and organization.

 8. Data isn't easily accessible